Updated on by Daniel Twigg

 Traditionally any updating or modification of existing integrations would have to be tackled by a developer.
 Modern integration platforms mean that is no longer the case.
 With tools that make building integrations as simple as connecting a few Lego bricks wider teams can even get involved in the building process.

-Providing teams with low-code tools, such as drag-and-drop integration builders, empowers more teams in your organisation to get involved with integration tasks.
+Providing teams with low-code tools, such as drag-and-drop integration builders and a wide range of API connectors, empowers more teams in your organisation to get involved with integration tasks.
 So, if your help desk is getting floods of tickets requesting modifications, or entirely bespoke integrations, they can be actioned at source by support teams.
-API integration platforms rest on top of existing APIs – so there is no development required to roll-out new integrations or amend existing ones.
+API integration platforms rest on top of existing APIs – so there is no development required to roll out new integrations or amend existing ones.

 Want to find out how Cyclr will enhance your integration strategy?

-These initial Webhook triggers can be used to kick off much larger automation processes; adding and updating data in multiple systems all based on the data in the initial Webhook record packet.
-This is great for providing a timely, reactionary automation which works with individual records.
+These initial Webhook triggers can be used to kick off much larger automation processes.
+This could be adding and updating data in multiple systems all based on the data in the initial Webhook record packet.
+This is great for providing timely, reactionary automation which works with individual records.
 It is also highly efficient for individual / low numbers of changes.